 There are two main criteria to meet to be eligible to play in Dulles Little League:

 Age: DLL is open to players with a League Age of 4 to 14 inclusive for T-Ball through Little League Juniors, and League Age 15-16 for Little League Seniors.
 To determine a player's League Age, calculate their age as of the next April 30.
-For the 2014 Fall season, that date is April 30, 2015.
+For the 2015 Spring season, that date is April 30, 2015.

 Residency: Except for our Seniors division, DLL is only open to players living within our boundaries.
 Little League sets the criteria for how a player is considered a resident of our boundaries; in general, if either of the player's parents OR a player's court-appointed legal guardian resides within our boundaries, then that player is permitted to play in our league.